garamond13/Jinc/README.md

 `jincUpscale` is optimised for and only does upscaling\
 `jincUpscaleUnsharp` is optimised for and only does upscaling, also provides unsharp mask\
-`jincUpscaleHDR` is optimised for and only does upscaling; HDR version\
-`jincUpscaleUnsharpHDR` is optimised for and only does upscaling, also provides unsharp mask; HDR version\
 `jincDownscale` is optimised for and only does downscaling\
 `jincDownscaleUnsharp` is optimised for and only does downscaling, also provides unsharp mask\
 `jincDownscaleGaussian` is optimised for and only does downscaling, also provides gaussian blur\